TAI’s Potential Impact on the Tax Base

 Traditionally, corporate taxes have been tied to the location of a company’s headquarters or physical presence.
 With the advent of digital corporations, this has increasingly become obsolete: a company like Google could capture billions in ad revenue from France, but as long as it didn’t have a significant physical presence, it could pay France zero in corporate taxes.

-If 10% of the revenue came from France, France is entitled to tax 10% of Amount A (i.e. €750m × 10% = €75m).¹² In essence, countries would be permitted to tax a portion of an MNE’s residual profits based on where the MNE’s customers are based, instead of solely where its profits are booked.
+For the largest MNEs, Pillar One partially remedies this by mandating that 25% of their residual profits (e.g. profit margins > 10%¹¹) must be distributed to the country in which it receives revenue.
+For example, if 10% of a MNE’s revenue came from France, France would be entitled to tax 10% of one-quarter of that MNE’s residual profits.
+In essence, Pillar One enables countries to tax a portion of an MNE’s residual profits based on where its customers are based, instead of solely where its profits are booked.

 Pillar Two seeks to ensure that the largest MNEs (consolidated annual revenue at least €750 million) pay a total effective corporate income tax rate of at least 15%, independent from where they operate.
-It achieves this through a set of coordinated rules¹³ that reassign taxing rights to other jurisdictions when a country chooses not to exercise them, guaranteeing a global 15% minimum tax rate if successfully implemented.
+It achieves this through a set of coordinated rules¹² that reassign taxing rights to other jurisdictions when a country chooses not to exercise them, guaranteeing a global 15% minimum tax rate if successfully implemented.

 Building on BEPS 2.0